IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The question I get asked by religious people all the time is, without God, what’s to stop me from raping all I want?
 And my answer is: I do rape all I want.
 And the amount I want is zero.
 And I do murder all I want, and the amount I want is zero.
 The fact that these people think that if they didn’t have this person watching over them that they would go on killing, raping rampages is the most self-damning thing I can imagine.
 I don't want to do that.
 Right now, without any god, I don't want to jump across this table and strangle you.
 I have no desire to strangle you.
 I have no desire to flip you over and rape you.”

 ― <a href="https://en.wikipedia.org/wiki/Penn_Jillette" target="_blank">Penn Jillette</a>

+>“Any sufficiently advanced benevolence may be indistinguishable from malevolence.”

+― <a href="https://en.wikipedia.org/wiki/Charles_T._Rubin" target="_blank">Charles T. Rubin</a>

 >“The Taiping Rebellion is the perfect example of the old adage that the winners write the history books.
 Most writers treat the Taipings as poor deluded peasants following a madman's hallucinations, but when you get right down to it, that's how most religions begin (not your religion obviously, but all the other ones).
 The only difference between <a href="https://en.wikipedia.org/wiki/Hong_Xiuquan" target="_blank">Hong Xiuquan</a> and history's successful prophets is that if a professor, novelist, or cartoonist disrespects Hong Xiuquan, angry mobs won't call for his head.
 >